11 Key Details Examples You’ll Actually Want To Teach

 Impact is a key detail that shows the effects of results on a particular person, place, thing, or situation.

-This content gives an example of impact key details.
+The article "Big cats that once roamed the world have less space to call home" gives an example of impact key details.
 It shows how the results of things like human migration, poaching, and global warming have affected the West African lion population.
 For example, farmers are moving onto lands traditionally known as lion ranges, decreasing the areas where they can live and grow.
 Find this article in our Articles About Nature text set.

 6. Graphs